denniscual/fp-playground/README.md

 Well, enough said.
 As chinese proverbs, *Talk doesn't cook rice*.
 Let's prepare ourselves to satisfy our cravings.

-#### Note

-We will not create our own definition of helper functions use in snippets because it will only add complexity.
+**Note:** We will not create our own definition of helper functions use in snippets because it will only add complexity.
 Rather we gonna use [Ramda](http://ramdajs.com/) library which is designed specifically for a functional programming style.